Neeyum Naanum: Production

 Director S. V. Solairaja, who had directed more than 7000 TV serial episodes in many languages, made his directorial debut with Neeyum Naanum under the banner of Team Visions.
 Sanjeev who acted in Kulir 100° (2009) was selected to play the hero while Chetna Pande, national level badminton player, was chosen to play the heroine.
 Music baton was wielded by Sriram Vijay, S. Ashok Mehta took care of the editing and the cinematography was by Prem Shankar.
 The film was shot in 35 mm film camera and the audio was released in 3D.

 Soundtrack

-The film score and the soundtrack were composed by Sriram Vijay.
-The soundtrack features 7 tracks written by Piraisoodan, Palani Bharathi, Sriram Vijay and Wattabottles.
+The soundtrack was composed by Sriram Vijay.
+It features 7 tracks written by Piraisoodan, Palani Bharathi, Sriram Vijay and Wattabottles.
 The audio was launched on 19 May 2010 by actress Khushbu at South Indian Film Chamber of Commerce in Chennai.
 V. C. Guhanathan, Pandiarajan, R. K. Selvamani and T. G. Thyagarajan attended the audio launch.